HSF/hsf.github.io/organization/_posts/2020/2020-03-12-coordination.md

 ## News, general matters

 ### HEP-CCE Kick Off Meeting
-There was an [organizing meeting](<https://indico.fnal.gov/event/23262/other-view?view=standard>) for a new project organization of the CCE which is a collaboration of ANL, BNL, Fermilab,and LBNL participants funded to work on HEP's most pressing and uncovered topics.
+There was an [organizing meeting](<https://indico.fnal.gov/event/23262/other-view?view=standard>) for a new project organization of the HEP *Center for Computational Excellence* which is a collaboration of ANL, BNL, Fermilab,and LBNL participants funded to work on HEP's most pressing and uncovered topics.

 We've agreed that going forward all technical meetings should be fully public in the same way that IRIS-HEP meetings are.
 It seems that this could be coordinated through the HSF sub-group conveners.